mje113/couchbase-jruby-client/README.md

 # Couchbase::Jruby::Client

-Attempt to recreate the ruby Couchbase cient api in Jruby and the Couchbase Java SDK.
+Attempt to recreate the ruby Couchbase client api in JRuby and the Couchbase Java SDK.

 ## Installation